Wuling Rongguang: Wuling Rongguang Extended Version

-The front view of a Wuling Rongguang S.
+The front view of a Wuling Rongguang Extended Version.

-The rear view of a Wuling Rongguang S.
+The rear view of a Wuling Rongguang Extended Version.

 Wuling Rongguang single and crew cab

 Wuling Rongguang single and crew cab are pickup versions of the regular Wuling Rongguang.
 SAIC-GM-Wuling launched the updated facelift version of the Wuling Rongguang pickup in July 2018.
 The Wuling Rongguang pickup is powered by a choice of 1.5 liter or 1.8 liter engines, with prices ranging between 45,800 yuan and 52,800 yuan.